Om-Shankar-191019/web-concepts/README.md

+debounce_js :

+- It is a concept in js where a function is called after waiting a specific period of time.
+In this, code is written showing the debounce concept and throttling.
+Throttling is limiting technique which allow a function to be called a specific number of times in given time.

 fetchAndShow_with_js :

 - In this , just fetch the data from an api and display it on screen.
 It is done using html, css and js.